 Add a new sub-paragraph (k) to read as follows:

-“(k) For packages which are to be used for shipment after storage, a gap analysis programme describing a systematic procedure for a periodic evaluation of changes of Regulations, changes in technical knowledge and changes of the state of the package design during storage.”
+“(k) For packages which are to be used for shipment after storage, a gap analysis programme describing a systematic procedure for a periodic evaluation of changes of[applicable regulations], changes in technical knowledge and changes of the state of the package design during storage.”

+[Note by the secretariat: It is proposed to replace “Regulations” by “applicable regulations” to avoid confusion with the Model Regulations.]

 6.4.23.8 (c) Replace “calculative methods” by “calculations”.

 6.4.23.10 (h) Replace “International Basic Safety Standards for Protection against Ionizing Radiation and for the Safety of Radiation Sources, Safety Series No.115, IAEA, Vienna (1996)” by “Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards, IAEA Safety Standards Series No. GSR Part 3, IAEA, Vienna (2014)”.